namishh/crystal/.github/README.md

 | ------------------------------------------------------------------------------------------------------------------ |
 | <a href="#--------"><img src="screenshots/16.png"  alt="bottom panel preview"></a>                    |
 ## Installation
-> **Warning**
->
-> These instructions were made for future me incase I ever get a new laptop / pc.
-My awesome config will 9/10 times contain a lot of broken code that can ruin your awesome experience.
-Please only use these files as a reference and nothing else.
-DONT FUCKING COPY THEM!!

 Make your own dotfiles, installing them is a bad idea as they are made specifically for my machine and there is 1/6th chance that this will make you end up in North Korea's assassination list. <br>
-You have been warned! <br>

 1. Get the latest [NixOS ISO](https://nixos.org/download.html) and boot into the installer/environment.
 2. Format and mount your disks.